TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 The DXVK ebuilds are based on [pchome's dxvk-gentoo-overlay](https://github.com/pchome/dxvk-gentoo-overlay).

-They have been modified so that they are no longer slotted.

-The dxvk-config ebuilds are mainly for Proton since Proton's wine-dxgi uses it to read certain dxgi related dxvk.conf options that normally require dxvk's version of dxgi (this allows vkd3d and dxvk to co-exist), and I like to use my dxvk ebuilds in self-built Proton installations.
-(I might just add a use flag for this in the dxvk ebuilds.)
+The dxvk-config useflag is mainly for Proton since Proton's wine-dxgi uses it to read certain dxgi related dxvk.conf options that normally require dxvk's version of dxgi (this allows vkd3d and dxvk to co-exist), and I like to use my dxvk ebuilds in self-built Proton installations.

 The mingw variants use Mingw compilers (Which is the upstream supported way to build them), and the non-mingw varients will use winelib